top of page

 Additional Ways to Support Senior Dog Joint Health

-• Maintain a healthy weight: Extra weight puts unnecessary pressure on joints and can accelerate arthritis and mobility issues.
+Extra weight puts unnecessary pressure on joints.
+It can accelerate arthritis and mobility issues.
+Keeping your dog at a healthy weight is essential for their joint health.

-• Use ramps: Ramps help dogs avoid jumping on and off furniture or into cars, which reduces joint strain and lowers the risk of injury.
+Ramps can help dogs avoid jumping on and off furniture or into cars.
+This reduces joint strain and lowers the risk of injury.

 Important Disclaimer